 Demolition of the Sunshine, July 2019 (Photo: Betty Sword)

-Since 1996, “legendary theatre historian”, Cezar Del Valle has been presenting a popular series of theatre talks and walks.
-Currently accepting bookings for historical societies, libraries, senior centers, etc.
+Since 1997 theatre historian, Cezar Del Valle, has conducted a popular series of theatre talks and walks, available for historical societies, libraries, senior centers, etc.

 The first two chosen 2010 OUTSTANDING BOOK OF THE YEAR by the Theatre Historical Society.
 Final volume published in September 2014.